Gc0rp/Gc0rp.github.io/content/posts/ret2-mission1.md

 ## Exploitation
-When I first ran the program I noticed there was an error that stated "Warning fridge circuit overloaded, Some devices may refuse to turn on".
+When I first ran the program I noticed there was an error stating "Warning fridge circuit overloaded, Some devices may refuse to turn on".
 We will start by turning the fridge circuit off so we can interact with the other devices.

-Lets begin the exploitation phase, I began by targetting the "Issue 1" (Fire Alarm) as discussed in our source code analysis.
+Lets begin the exploitation phase, I began by targeting the "Issue 4" (Fire Alarm) as discussed in our source code analysis.

 When prompted to enter a phone number to call, I sent in two extra bytes to modify the ```fire.alarm``` function.